 A merchant of record (MoR) is an entity that is authorized, and held liable, by a financial institution to process consumer’s credit card and debit card transactions on your behalf.
 An MoR also ensures your compliance with tax laws (local and global) and maintains relationships with financial institutions.

 Essentially, if you want to get money from your customers and ensure you are following all necessary regulations, you need a MoR.
-Simple enough, right?
-Well, there’s a little more to it than that.
-If you’re an accountant, these tasks probably sound manageable, but for our other business owners, let’s dig a little deeper and see what the day-to-day of a MoR really looks like:
+Let’s dig a little deeper and see what the day-to-day of a MoR really looks like:

 If you sell your products online, a MoR allows you to accept debit and credit card payments.
 This is what everyone thinks of when talking about merchants of record.
 But let’s talk about what that payment process for digital businesses looks like: